vaishu159878/RD-INFRO-TECHNOLOGY/README.md

 * Used AWS managed policies for access control
 * Designed custom JSON policies
 * Created IAM roles for secure service communication
-* Applied least privilege principle
+* Applied the principle of least privilege

 ---